Tiptopolis/KershangNumerics/README.md

 # KershangNumerics
  Backup of my enhanced rip-off of GDX's vectors & matrices used in Core5, just in case I fuck it up beyond my capacity to fix.
+You can collapse the abstract Number extensions if you don't want the insane mess underneath

-Mostly convenience methods for handling n-dimensional vectors & matrices, based on how GDX handles theirs.
+Mostly convenience methods for handling and manipulating n-dimensional vectors & matrices, based on how GDX handles theirs.
+Theres also a partial ECS in there from a previous test-phase.

 I havn't passed a math class since precal, so its taking a minute to decipher the rules, but it will be done to my liking by years end.

 Sample of the log in the process of calculating the inverse of a the below M4;